Plan the best Minnesota summer ever using our free printable Twin Cities Summer Bucket List featuring 37 fun and family-friendly things to do!

 Movie in the park: It can also be fun to catch a movie outside, too, especially when they’re FREE!
 Many locations in the Twin Cities are offering free outdoor movies in Minnesota at various parks throughout the summer.

-Cafesjian’s Carousel: Yes, the carousel at Como Zoo is back up and running!
-Tickets are $3, and children under age 1 ride free with a paying adult.
-To save even more, ride on a free day in 2022: May 31, June 28, July 26, August 30, or September 27.
+Cafesjian’s Carousel: Yes, the carousel at Como Zoo is back up and running for the season!
+Tickets are $4, and children under age 1 ride free with a paying adult.
+To save even more, ride on a free day in 2024: May 28, June 25, July 30, August 27, or September 24.

 Kids’ music series: In our roundup of Music in the Park Events in Minnesota, we’ve listed lots of kids’ music series that typically happen during the day with kid-friendly music acts, magicians, dance troupes, etc. Pack a picnic and enjoy!

 Nature play area: There are lots of nature play areas in the Twin Cities, especially around nature centers (which already are free).
-Browse Google Maps to find a good one near you!
+Check the Three Rivers Park District for many options.
+Or, browse Google Maps to find a good one near you!

 Sculpture park: The Twin Cities is filled with places to enjoy art outdoors, and most of them are free to visit.
 Check out our roundup of Outdoor Sculpture Areas in Minnesota and choose your next destination.

 Discount movie: As much as we love being outside in the summer, sometimes you just need to take a break in the air conditioning!
-Thankfully, BB&T Theatres at the Mall of America, Emagine, and Marcus Theatres all offer a kids’ movie series for FREE – $3/person with different flicks all summer long.
+Thankfully, there are a number of kids summer movie deals with free or discounted flicks at AMC, Emagine, Marcus Theatres, and more.

 Open Eye Figure Theatre Driveway Tour: Catch a free outdoor puppet show in local neighborhoods and parks across the metro this summer.
-This year’s performance is called Tucker’s Robot.
+This year’s Driveway Tour performance will be performing The Amazing Cow Boat.

 Visit a new-to-you library: Regular trips to the library throughout the summer are always good, but why not check out one you haven’t visited before?
-Many Twin Cities libraries have awesome amenities and cool toys for kiddos.
+Many Twin Cities libraries have awesome amenities, cool toys for kiddos, and some offer summer reading programs with incentives.

 Minnehaha Falls: Yes, you can view the falls any time of year, but they’re especially magical in the summer.
 Plus, there are a lot of things to do at Minnehaha Regional Park, including disc golf, a wading pool, Sea Salt Eatery, and lots more.